gsass/gsass.site/content/portfolio.md

 ## 2010 - Draper Laboratory: Hello World, hello API users

-In college, I was really into robots (since age 11 really, but that's not as relevant to my career story).
-I was lucky enough to work on a robotics project for my undergraduate capstone, and to be hired by our sponsor company to continue work on that project.
+In college, I was really into robots, got lucky enough to work on a robotics project for my undergraduate capstone, and got hired by our sponsor company to continue work on that project.

 At Draper, I was responsible for developing software test fixtures for a variety of sensors.
-In addition, I (as my team's first dedicated software hire) was de facto responsible for estimating efforts and setting timelines for software development.
+As my team's first dedicated software hire, was also responsible for estimating efforts and setting timelines for software development.

-Towards the end of my time at Draper, I wrote my first microservice, in a sense: an API to stream sensor test data from our test harnesses to client machines for data acquisition and processing.
+Towards the end of my time at Draper, I wrote my first network service, in a sense: an API to stream sensor test data from our test harnesses to client machines for real-time visualization and post-processing.

 ### Key Skills
 - Software validation